loafcheck/Flip_React/README.md

 ## Motivation

  I discovered that when education was interactive, children were able to retain information while having an enjoyable experience.
-Knowing that existing language games were limited to preset vocabulary, I developed the [HANGUL_MEMORY_MATCH](https://github.com/loafcheck/HANGUL_MEMORY_MATCH.git), which allowed more words to be integrated and customized.
+Knowing that existing language online games were limited to preset vocabulary, I developed the [HANGUL_MEMORY_MATCH](https://github.com/loafcheck/HANGUL_MEMORY_MATCH.git), which allowed more words to be integrated and customized.

 ## Features